Tuesday, 12 May 2026

 After visiting the summit, we spent the afternoon fishing for trout in the nearby South Catamount Reservoir.
 This was perhaps the most beautiful place I have ever been.
 Liam was the fishing master catching the lion’s share of our limit.
 He even caught a very special brown trout, that despite the boring name in fact has a vibrant scarlet stomach and gorgeous spotted body.

 We finished the day off with a visit to Manitou Springs to taste test their route of naturally carbonated springs.
-The occurrence of these springs in once again due to a karst landscape where the underground rivers eroding the limestone hit the Ute fault line and are forced to the surface as natural springs.
-Interestingly each spring in Manitou Springs has a different mineral composition, different degree of carbonation and hence a different taste.
+The occurrence of these springs is once again due to a karst landscape where the underground rivers eroding the limestone hit the Ute fault line and are forced to the surface as natural springs.
+Interestingly, each spring in Manitou Springs has a different mineral composition, different degree of carbonation, and hence a slightly different taste.
 We decided that 7 Minute Spring tasted best to us.
-Our least favourite was Shoshone Spring which had the highest mineral content of the eight spring drawing healers from all over the world to seek out its special waters.
+Our least favourite was Shoshone Spring which had the highest mineral content of the eight springs and draws healers from all over the world seeking out its special waters.
 It was thought to help people suffering from tuberculosis in the past.
 We thought it tasted salty but others seemed to enjoy it.

 Our evening revolved around cleaning fish, doing laundry and everyone taking one last shower as we prepare to roll out of here tomorrow.